-Cabrera has known former Cincinnati Reds' great, Davey Concepcion since Miguel was 12 years old.
+Cabrera has known former Reds' great Davey Concepcion since Miguel was 12 years old.
 Concepcion coached his team.
 And Davey still has advice for the young outfielder.

 "He always talks to me about consistency and working hard," Cabrera said, of the nine-time All-Star and five-time Gold Glove winner.
 "That's what will keep me playing every day in the big leagues.
 And to always be positive, regardless of what happens, good days and bad days.
 You have to be the same person."